node-red/node-red.github.io/docs/hardware/raspberrypi.md

  - remove any node-red binaries from /usr/bin and /usr/local/bin
  - remove any node-red modules from /usr/lib/node_modules and /usr/local/lib/node_modules
  - detect if Node.js was installed from Node.js package or Debian
- - if not v6 or newer - remove as appropriate and install latest v8 LTS (not using apt).
-It will leave Node.js 6 installs as-is.
+ - if not v8 or newer - remove as appropriate and install latest v8 LTS (not using apt).
  - clean out npm cache and .node-gyp cache to remove any previous versions of code
  - install Node-RED latest version
  - re-install under the user account any nodes that had previously been installed globally